 Web browser-based dashboard that you use to manage OpenStack services.

 Centralized service for authentication and authorization of OpenStack services and for managing users, projects, and roles.

 Provides connectivity between the interfaces of OpenStack services.

 Manages persistent block storage volumes for virtual machines.

-Allows users to store and retrieve files and arbitrary data.
+Stores and retrieves files and arbitrary data.

 Provides measurements of cloud resources.

 Template-based orchestration engine that supports automatic creation of resource stacks.